Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 For example:

-The grand opening party is your chance to go big, so use all the knowledge and contacts you’ve gathered so far to promote the event and ensure it’s a smash.
+The grand opening party is your chance to go big, so use all the knowledge and contacts you’ve gathered so far to promote the event and make sure it lands.

 First, you can add a countdown timer to your site and a dedicated page explaining where and when the party will take place, as well as who the sponsors and speakers will be.